StrongMind/culture/tech_sessions/controllers.md

 #### Calling things other than the model or user

-Calling downstream (i.e things that we are sending information to or receiving information from) classes or services other than the model or resource that the controller refers to or its user is a sign either that we are implementing the model in the controller or we are overloading a controller and should create a new controller for a different resource.
+Calling downstream (i.e. things that we are sending information to or receiving information from) classes or services other than the model or resource that the controller refers to or its user is a sign either that we are implementing the model in the controller or we are overloading a controller and should create a new controller for a different resource.

 #### Actions that are not entirely verbs